March 16th, 2025

 Orla

-FEBRUARY CELEBRATIONS & OBSERVANCES
+MARCH CELEBRATIONS & OBSERVANCES

 We are committed to respectfully acknowledging a variety of celebrations and observances, ensuring that Angier is an inclusive and affirming space for the diverse identities and experiences of our students, staff, and families.
 We appreciate you sharing the holidays and celebrations that are meaningful to your family; you may continue to do so HERE.